makersacademy/takeaway-challenge/README.md

 using [twilio-ruby](https://github.com/twilio/twilio-ruby) to send SMS messages to confirm orders.

-A `Takeaway` restaurant
+A `Takeaway`
 * displays it's `Menu` as a formatted list of dishes and prices,
-* accepts user's `Order`s in plain text, confirms the price,
+* accepts user's `Order`s in plain text and confirms their price,
-* and uses it's `Phone` to send texts confirming delivery time.
+* uses it's `Phone` to send SMS messages with a delivery time.

 ####Installation